Änglagård

-Änglagård is a Swedish progressive rock band, with influences including King Crimson, Genesis, Gentle Giant, Trettioåriga Kriget, Schicke Führs Fröhling, and Van der Graaf Generator.
-The band was established in 1991 by Tord Lindman (guitars and vocals) and Johan Högberg (bass guitar), and broke up in 1994.
-They briefly reformed in 2002–2003, and have been active again since 2009.
-They combine vintage analog sounds with a modern classical approach to composing and arranging.
-To date, they have released three studio albums and three live recordings to great acclaim from the progressive rock community.
+Änglagård is a Swedish progressive rock band whose music draws on influences such as King Crimson, Genesis, Gentle Giant, Trettioåriga Kriget, Schicke Führs Fröhling, and Van der Graaf Generator.
+The band was formed in 1991 by Tord Lindman (guitars and vocals) and Johan Högberg (bass guitar), and disbanded in 1994.
+They briefly reunited in 2002–2003, and have been active again since 2009.
+Their music combines vintage analogue sounds with a modern classical approach to composition and arrangement.
+They have released three studio albums and three live recordings.

 History

+Formation and early albums

+Hybris, the band's debut album, and its 1994 instrumental follow-up, Epilog, were both voted "album of the year" in polls of progressive rock fans.
+The band disbanded in 1994, shortly after the release of Epilog.

+First reunion and Viljans Öga

-Hybris, the debut release, and the follow-on instrumental Epilog of 1994, were both voted "album of the year" in polls of progressive rock fans.
-In 2003 the band briefly reformed (without founding member Lindman), performing new material at several performances, including NEARfest 2003; during this time they débuted the songs that ultimately became "Sorgmantel" and "Längtans klocka" on their third album, though at this point they were untitled.
-In 2009 Mattias Olsson confirmed that the band had been recording new material on his MySpace blog, though no release date for the new material was announced.
-In July 2012, Änglagård's third studio album, Viljans Öga, was released.
+In 2003, the band briefly reunited without founding member Lindman, performing new material at several concerts, including NEARfest 2003; during this period they debuted the pieces that later became "Sorgmantel" and "Längtans klocka" on their third album, although the songs were then untitled.
+In 2009, Mattias Olsson confirmed on his MySpace blog that the band had been recording new material, although no release date was announced. Änglagård's third studio album, Viljans Öga, was released in July 2012.

+Lineup changes and renewed touring

-On October 4, 2012 it was announced on the band's official website that Tord Lindman was back in the band.
-Also, there were further changes in the line-up with new recruits Erik Hammarström (drums, percussion) and Linus Kåse (keyboards, saxophone).
-Hammarström is a former member of The Flower Kings.
-Hammarström and Kåse are also members of Swedish progressive rock band Brighteye Brison.
-The debut performance with this line-up took place in the venue Bryggarsalen in Stockholm on February 23, 2013.
-The band continued to tour during the following months.
-They were the opening act for three nights in a row (March 15—17) with The Crimson ProjeKct at Club Citta' in Kawasaki, Japan.
+On October 4, 2012, the band announced on its official website that Tord Lindman had rejoined.
+The lineup also changed with the addition of Erik Hammarström on drums and percussion and Linus Kåse on keyboards and saxophone.
+Hammarström is a former member of The Flower Kings, and both Hammarström and Kåse are members of the Swedish progressive rock band Brighteye Brison.
+This lineup made its live debut at Bryggarsalen in Stockholm on February 23, 2013.
+The band continued to tour over the following months.
+They opened for The Crimson ProjeKct for three consecutive nights, March 15—17, at Club Citta' in Kawasaki, Japan.
 Prog på Svenska: Live in Japan was recorded at these shows and released in 2014.
-In April, they performed at the Baja Prog festival in Mexico and the Prog-Résiste Convention in Belgium.
-On July 14, 2013 Änglagård played at Night of the Prog in Loreley, Germany with former Flower Kings member Jaime Salazar temporarily substituting on drums.
-Additional live dates in 2013 were Ino-Rock, Poland (August 31) and Melloboat, Sweden/Latvia (September 6).
+In April 2013, they performed at the Baja Prog festival in Mexico and at the Prog-Résiste Convention in Belgium.
+On July 14, 2013, Änglagård appeared at Night of the Prog in Loreley, Germany, with former Flower Kings member Jaime Salazar temporarily substituting on drums.
+Further 2013 appearances included Ino-Rock in Poland on August 31 and Melloboat, between Sweden and Latvia, on September 6.